david26694/david-masip-blog/_posts/2020-05-16-feature-selection-part-2.md

 title: Feature selection part 2
 ---

-# Feature selection part 2: A critique to feature importance

 In part 1, I showed some of the dangers of using univariate selection methods.
 In part 2 I want to focus on the pitfalls of feature importance in random forests and gradient boosting methods.